 An online associate degree can help you get on the right career path and position you for greater employment opportunities, higher annual pay and future advancement.
 Here are some important facts to consider when making this important decision.

 Time spent earning your associate degree pays off.
 On average, earn $400,000 more over your career than if you just finished high school.1

 What would you do with $120 more each week?
 Your paycheck could be $6,240 more per year compared to your friends who only finished high school.2

-11 of the top 20 occupations with openings for associate degree or postsecondary non-degree holders are in healthcare.3
+11 of the top 20 occupations that typically require an associate degree or postsecondary non-degree award are in healthcare.3

-Higher employment rate.
-The employment rate for people with an associate degree is 30% better than those with less education.4
+Lower unemployment rate.
+The unemployment rate for people with an associate degree is 30% lower than those with only a high school education.4